-Baritone – This is the typically the largest of the ukuleles and closely resembles a mini-guitar (30" long with a 19" fretboard.)
+Baritone – This is typically the largest of the ukuleles and closely resembles a mini-guitar (30" long with a 19" fretboard.)
 And unlike the other smaller size ukes which are tuned G-C-E-A ("my dog has fleas" - with the "C" as the lowest note), the Baritone is typically tuned like a guitar with the four strings matching the highest four strings on a guitar (D-G-B-E) It has a very rich tone and is an excellent choice for guitar players looking to cross-over.

 Bass - We also carry a "bass" ukulele made by Kala Ukuleles.
 It is called a "U-Bass".
 It is basically the same size as a baritone uke and it produces the same pitches as a standard bass instrument and is tuned in traditional bass tuning, EADG.
 Available in fretted and fretless models, the U-BASS is strung with proprietary polyurethane strings that incorporate a great bass feel, with balanced tension; they are a true pleasure to play.
 This is generally not for new ukulele players, but it really is great for bass players wanting a true "travel" instrument.

 Not surprisingly, the main material in most ukuleles is the wood on the body, fretboard, and head.
-Different kinds of wood can affect the sound quality of the ukulele and the appearance and (not surprisingly) has the most direct effect on the price of the uke.
+Different kinds of wood can affect the sound quality of the ukulele and its appearance and (not surprisingly) has the most direct effect on the price of the uke.
 There is no "right" or "wrong" wood for a ukulele - they create different sounds and appeal to different players.
 Generally speaking, however, Mahogany and Spruce tend to be less expensive while Hawaiian Koa, Spalted Maple, and Acacia tend to be more expensive.
 Koa is a hardwood native to Hawaii and is held in high esteem there.
 It is beautiful and produces a sweet sound.
 Mahogany produces a nice warm sound and is probably the best "value" for a ukulele, but the appearance and sounds of some of the more exotic woods are truly amazing.